 Eating gluten-free is not as hard as I expected it would be.

 We’ve been eating normally for the most part since I went gluten-free.
-We have cut out most of our pasta and bread, having gluten-free pasta only twice (it wasn’t that good) and no gluten-free bread.
+We have cut out most of our pasta and bread, having gluten-free pasta only twice (it wasn’t that good) and no gluten-free bread (also not very good).

 We’ve modified some recipes and used our gluten-free flour blends quite a bit.

 I am pain-free, though I can’t be sure whether it’s because I’m gluten-free, because I wear hand/wrist braces to bed every night, or because the medicine my rheumatologist gave me is finally working.
 It’s probably a combination of all three.
-I have already ascertained that I can’t go without the braces or the medicine (via scientific experimentation).
+I have already ascertained that I can’t go without the braces or the medicine (via very scientific experimentation).

 My next back to a normal life step is to eat gluten normally for a few days and see how it affects my gut and my hands.

 So the chicken strips.

 Try them, whether you eat gluten or do not eat gluten.
+You will love them.